kevinkhill/lavacharts/README.md

-LavaCharts
+Lavacharts
 ==========

-LavaCharts is a graphing library for PHP5.3+ that wraps the Google Chart API
+Lavacharts is a graphing library for PHP5.3+ that wraps the Google Chart API

 Branches
 ========